astsu777/dwm/README.md

 * ttf-jetbrains-mono
 * ttf-joypixels
 * libxft-bgra (regular *libxft* won't work if you use my status bar --> DWM will crash)

+The following software are not mandatory but recommended:

-* dmenu
+* dmenu (hard-coded run launcher)
-* st
+* st (hard-coded terminal emulator)
 * trayer (optional, only if you want a system tray)
 * xlock (optional, only if you want a lock screen)

-If you don't want to use custom emojis in the status bar, there is no need for package *libxft-bgra* (the standard *libxft* would suffice). *st* and *dmenu* are very recommended because those programs are hard-coded in my DWM configuration. *trayer* is totally optional but is the one I chose to hard-code in my DWM configuration.
+If you don't want to use custom emojis in the status bar, there is no need for package *libxft-bgra* (the standard *libxft* would suffice). *st* and *dmenu* are very recommended because those programs are hard-coded in my DWM configuration.
+Every option can be customized by modifying the *config.def.h* file.

 If you want a nice DMenu to be integrated, you can install [my custom build](https://github.com/GSquad934/dmenu).
 You can also check out [my build of ST](https://github.com/GSquad934/st.git) for a nice terminal emulator.